akhan130/CSCI-318/README.md

 2. Improved web designing skills by adjusting format and user interface of the website with the help of HTML style attributes
 3. Learnt how to host websites publicly after developing them with HTML
 3. Learnt how to make visually appealing presentations with the use of LaTeX
-4. LaTeX allows for adjusting formats of mathematical formulas which allows presentations to be more visually appealing compared to using a presentation software like Google Slides or Powerpoint where it can be difficult to get the exact formatting needed.
+4. LaTeX allows for adjusting formats of mathematical formulas which allows presentations to be more visually appealing compared to using a presentation software like Google Slides or Powerpoint where it can be difficult to get the exact formatting needed

-<a href="https://sites.google.com/nyit.edu/csci318projectone/home?authuser=1">Website Link</a>